 - OIT works in partnership with the University Sustainability Office and others on campus.

 - For NC State’s Green IT rating, see Sustainability.

 What you can do

 - When purchasing electronics of any kind, make sure they are Energy Star certified.

-- For purchases with university funds, be sure to see NC State Consolidated IT Purchasing.
+- For purchases with university funds, be sure to see Combined Purchasing Initiative (CPI) at NC State .

 - Know how much electricity your device will use.
 For details, see

 - Electronic Product Environmental Assessment Tool (EPEAT) certifies electronics based on environmental impact from factory to landfill.